 Figure 14.
 Approvals and Student Test Settings screen

-Select [Details] eye icon, as shown in figure 15 , to view and adjust the student’s test settings for the current test opportunity.
-(For example, if the student had been assigned the designated support to turn off any universal tool(s), the test examiner can toggle the universal tools on and off.)
-“Custom” in the Details column indicates the student has been assigned test settings.
+Select [Details] eye icon, as shown in figure 15, to view and adjust the student’s test settings for the current test opportunity.
+(For example, if the student had been assigned the designated support to turn off any universal tool(s), the TE can toggle the universal tools on and off.)
+“Custom” in the See Details column indicates the student has been assigned test settings.
 Refer to the Accessibility Resources section of this manual for the embedded resources that are available for the Initial ELPAC.

 Figure 15.
 Approvals and Student Test Settings screen

 Take one of these steps; buttons are shown in figure 16.